Free shipping on US orders over $50

 collagen synthesis young and old skin

-MMP and collagenases
+MMPs and collagenases

-So - Why is collagen less able to stay intact as we age?
+So — why is collagen less able to stay intact as we age?
 What causes collagen to break down as we get older?

 The culprit in this case is enzymes called matrix metalloproteinases or MMPs.
-And to be more precise, it’s uncontrolled overactivity of MMPs that lead to breakdown of collagen.
+And to be more precise, it's uncontrolled overactivity of MMPs that leads to breakdown of collagen.
 MMPs are a type of protease, which means they are proteins that can break down other proteins.

-MMPs that break down collagen can also be referred to as collagenases which are a subset of MMPs (MMP-1, 8, 13).
+MMPs that break down collagen can also be referred to as collagenases, which are a subset of MMPs (MMP-1, 8, 13).
 Other MMPs are involved in the degradation of other ECM proteins, such as elastin and proteoglycans.
 Further, MMPs often are nonspecific and can break down many different components of the ECM (Bosman and Stamenkovic, 2003).

-Electron microscopy images of dermal fibroblasts young and old: Varani et al. 2006
+Electron microscopy images of dermal fibroblasts young and old — Varani et al. 2006

 MMPs are regulated by a number of different mechanisms, including the action of other enzymes, hormones, and growth factors.

 Why does this happen?
-Well, it could be an immune system gone awry.
-Your mast cells which are immune cells that handle inflammation and MMP secretion, become more activated by innate mechanisms (rather than allergic reactions which is what mast cells are known for in the young) (Thakur et al. 2008).
+It could be an immune system gone awry.
+Your mast cells — immune cells that handle inflammation and MMP secretion — become more activated by innate mechanisms (Thakur et al. 2008).
+As you age, you lose cellular integrity and you generate more reactive oxygenated species (ROS).
+Remember that UV exposure can also lead to ROS generation.

+These ROS are like bullets that rip through your skin tissue and destroy collagen, elastin, and DNA.
 The cell damage from ROS leads to production of prostaglandins and leukotrienes, part of your immune system.
-This will then lead to inflammation via mast cell activation, and the release of histamine and other inflammatory molecules which recruit more immune cells such as antigen presenting cells and lymphocytes that release MMPs.
+This leads to inflammation via mast cell activation, and the release of histamine and other inflammatory molecules which recruit more immune cells that release MMPs.
+Mast cells also release MMPs, releasing more prostaglandins and leukotrienes to promote even more inflammation — and even more MMPs.

-UV exposure will also increase these MMPs even in young people - and this is part of the mechanism by which UV exposure leads to premature wrinkles.
+UV exposure will also increase MMPs even in young people — and this is part of the mechanism by which UV exposure leads to premature wrinkles.
+MMPs will break down collagen, elastin, and GAGs.
+It doesn't help that fibroblasts from older adults also secrete less of every other component of the ECM in the first place.

 solar elastosis - source DermNet